Road Conditions and Spending by State: Are Taxpayers Getting Smoother Roads for Their Money?

 *Spending rank shows spending intensity (1 = highest per mile, 50 = lowest) and doesn't factor into road quality ranking.

-New Hampshire ranks first for road quality with a roughness index of 75.1 and just 5% of roads in poor condition.
-The state spends $18,658 per lane mile, less than Rhode Island spends per mile, yet has roads that rank 48 positions higher.
-With 78% of roads rated "good," New Hampshire shows that efficient, targeted spending matters as much as total dollars.
+New Hampshire ranks first for road quality with a roughness index of 75.1 and 5% of roads in poor condition.
+At $18,658 per lane mile, the state spends less than Rhode Island's $35,087, yet its roads rank 48 positions higher in quality.
+New Hampshire has 78% of its roads rated "good."

 Where Money Delivers and Where It Doesn't